An interrater reliability study of gait analysis systems with the dual task paradigm in healthy young and older adults

 There are several models that try to explain age related drecrements in DT performance [9, 10].
 With the most common resource-theoretical conception of the attention construct [11, 12], it can be assumed that especially in OA with reduced resources for cognitive and motor control, the challenges of dealing with DT are greater .
 Lindenberger et al. were able to show that the DTC become larger with increasing age.
 Thus, the cognitive-motor DT gait paradigm can be used to detect gait deficits that would otherwise remain hidden during normal walking without additional tasks.
 Based on the assumed interrelation of motor- and cognitive function for gait, the DT paradigm is used for diagnosis, prevention and treatment of falls or cognitive impairment (e.g., intervention measures) and there is a controversial discussion of whether such paradigms have an added value [15, 16].
 The heterogeneity of the study results can be explained primarily by the choice of cognitive tasks.
 To address this problem, Al-Yahya and colleagues have published a task classification and were able to show that mental tracking tasks in particular (internal disturbing factors such as counting backwards or verbal fluency tasks) cause significant DTCs on gait.
 This effect is emphasized in old age and already impaired cognitive abilities.

 Regarding walking performance and gait kinematics, most studies currently focus on about eight gait parameters and their variability (gait velocity, cadence, step width, single and double limb support phase, step length, gait cycle length, step duration and gait cycle duration; cf. ).
 These parameters can be classified into parameters of rhythm (e.g., cadence, single and double support) and pace (e.g., gait velocity and step length) .
 However, different gait analysis systems are used in the various studies to measure these gait parameters, which might limit direct comparability.
 Only few studies deal with the measurement accuracy of these systems in comparison to established reference systems .
 Also, regarding the DT gait paradigm, recommendations on methodical procedures regarding walking distance, walking condition (self-selected gait velocity in a slow or fast gait conditions), etc. are rarely provided .
 Klotzbier and Schott were able to show that especially walking with directional changes is sensitive to the production of DTC.
 Straight walking does not sufficiently address real-life gait .
 However, in most studies, walking straight ahead is used as a motor task, as most gait analysis systems are constrained to a straight walkway due to the design of the system (e.g., pressure plates [GAITrite; Zebris] or LED photoelectric switches [OptoGait]).
 In addition, the algorithms for calculating the gait parameters from the acceleration data of the inertial sensors (GaitUp; MobilityLab) are explicitly and exclusively designed for conditions with straight walking.
 The different studies use a range of walking conditions, and the measurement range is not always identical [22,23,24].
 With Zebris, for example, it is only possible to cover a range of two meters (OptoGait and GAITrite also have limits).
 Moreover, one must reflect the algorithms in inertial sensor systems like the MobilityLab that only allow the detection of so-called “steady-state” walking.
-Also, the algorithms of GaitUp are difficult to comprehend because the raw data cannot be accessed.
 The question remains unanswered to what extent the common gait parameters of the different gait analysis systems agree despite different measuring principles or walking conditions (ST vs. DT conditions) .
 Overall, mobile gait analysis systems show excellent agreement for spatiotemporal variables (gait velocity, cadence, gait cycle time, double step time) compared to more elaborate “gold-standard” systems [25,26,27].
 Less agreement has usually been observed for stance-, swing- and double stance phase [25, 27,28,29].
 Although the first direct comparisons of GAITrite and OptoGait [30, 31] as well as GAITrite and MobilityLab [20, 32] resulted in good agreement between systems, no data is available; neither comparisons of other systems, nor for a simultaneous data collection on all systems.

 It is crucial that the change of gait parameters from ST to DT is higher than the random measurement error between the systems, especially when retrospectively viewing the effect of DT on gait parameters in meta-analyses or intervention studies.
 One way to differentiate between real change and random measurement error is through the utilization of the standard error of measurement (SEM) and the minimal detectable change (MDC).
 Hence, in this study we compared five different gait measurement systems regarding their reliability – in terms of agreement – in a DT paradigm thereby providing an indication of the minimum amount of the DT effect that is necessary to be sure not to consider this as a measurement error.